41 Beale Street

 Branch Librarian: Barbara Glod

 The Wollaston Branch is not accessible to users with mobility impairments.
 If mobility impairment prevents use of any service at Wollaston Branch, users may request service at the Main Library, which is fully accessible.

-After school story hours for children aged 4-8 are offered from October to December and from February to May.
-Due to limited space, registration is required.
-Check the Storytimes page or our Calendar of Events for more information, or call 617-376-1330.
+After school story hours for children ages 4-8 are offered from October to December and from February to May.
+Because of limited space, registration is required.
+For more information, check the Storytimes page, the Calendar of Events , or call call 617-376-1330.

 Learn more about the branch in this interview with Librarians Barbara Glod and Amanda Pegg-Wheat, filmed for QATV: